 Price and Validity for the Stockholm Pass

 There are several options when buying your Stockholm Pass which will suit those who travel on a city break and those who are on a longer holiday.
-You can buy it for 1,2,3 or 5 consecutive days (yes, you can visit at least 10 different attractions in Stockholm in 24 hours) for adults or children and then paying a little extra you can add a public transportation card topped with enough money for covering the duration of your Stockholm Pass.
+You can buy it for 1,2,3 or 5 consecutive days (yes, you can visit at least 10 different attractions in Stockholm in 24 hours) for adults or children.
 For more info on public transportation check the article Your Guide to Public Transport in Stockholm.

 Prices for the Stockholm Pass are the following for 1, 2, 3 and 5 days: